 IMCOT Function in Excel: Calculating Cotangent of Complex Numbers

-function in Excel returns the cotangent of a complex number in the form x + yi or x + yj.
+The IMCOT function in Excel returns the cotangent of a complex number in the form x + yi or x + yj.
 This function is particularly useful in engineering, physics, and scientific calculations involving complex numbers.

 Syntax and Parameters